-There's nothing quite like celebrating the end of the working week with an Indian curry, a cold beer and a night on the sofa.
-Many of us look forward to our Friday night takeaway all week, but there's no reason why this warming dish can't be a midweek (or even a few times a week!) occurrence.
-With delicious recipes that can be whipped up in no time and a brand new range of authentic Indian curries that will cost you a fraction of your takeaway, bringing the enticing flavours of India to your dinner table has never been easier.
+Many of us look forward to our Friday night takeaway all week, but there's no reason why this warming dish can't be a midweek occurrence.
+With delicious recipes that are much lighter than a takeaway and can be whipped up in no time, bringing the enticing flavours of South East Asia to the dinner table has never been easier.

-And the only thing that could be better than enjoying a mouthwatering curry for dinner with minimum fuss?
-An ice cold refreshing beer to wash it down with.
+The only thing that could be better than enjoying a fresh and tasty curry for dinner with minimum fuss?
+An ice cold beer to wash it down with.
 We've rounded up eight sumptuous curry and beer pairings that you'll love.

-For a weekend winner, try our homemade chicken tikka masala recipe that delivers succulent chicken by letting it marinade in tandoori powder, yogurt and lemon juice for three hours.
+For a weekend winner, try our homemade chicken tikka masala recipe.
 Short on time?
 No problem!
-Asda's range of takeaway meals have been slow cooked to perfection and take less than 15 minutes to heat up so that you can enjoy flavourful, authentic Indian curries on your dinner table in no time.
-Discover eight perfect curry and beer pairings below.
+Our range of takeaway meals are been slow-cooked to perfection and take less than 15 minutes to heat up so that you can enjoy flavourful, authentic curries on your dinner table in no time.

-This traditional south Indian dish features the delicate flavours of cumin, coriander, curry leaves and Indian mustard, all served with a silky coconut milk sauce.
-To really let these exquisite flavours shine, team with a light, crisp drink like a refreshing Cobra Premium beer.
+This traditional Vietnamese dish features the delicate flavours of ginger, lemongrass, turmeric and bay leaves, all served with a silky coconut milk sauce.
+To let those sunny flavours shine, team with a light, crisp drink like a refreshing Cobra Premium beer.

-Although our clever take on an old curry favourite has far less fat (but is still as enticing) than the classic version, you still need a strong beer to cut through this dish's delicious creaminess.
-And the refreshing yet full-bodied Tiger Premium lager is the perfect match.
-Its silky texture and malty character are perfect compliments to this mildy spicy and rich sauce.
+Although our clever take on the curry-house fave is significantly leaner than the classic version, you'll still need a strong beer to cut through this dish's delicious creaminess.
+Refreshing yet full-bodied, Tiger Premium lager is the perfect match.
+Its silky texture and malty character are perfect compliments to this mildly spiced and rich sauce.

-With its medley of fiery Indian black pepper and sweet coconut milk, pairing this south Indian dish calls for a beer that can match its pungent flavours.
-Singha Thai beer is rich in taste with a strong hop flavour that can stand up to the poweful flavours of the curry.
+With its medley of star anise, cinnamon, turmeric and cumin, pairing this south Indian dish calls for a beer that can match its pungent flavours.
+Singha Thai beer is rich in taste with a strong hop flavour that can stand up to the powerful flavours within the curry.
 It's the perfect beverage to wash down all that melt-in-the-mouth meat.

-This traditional north Indian lamb stew is made with whole garam masala, fried onions, tomato and yogurt.
+This traditional north Indian lamb stew is flavoured with garam masala, dried chillies, cardamom and cloves.
 For a beer that can stand up to the meaty flavour of this dish, try the amber Bank's Bitter.
-Its bitterness will soften the heat and salt, while lifting up the more delicate flavours of the sauce.
+Its tart edge will soften the heat and salt, while lifting up the more delicate flavours of the sauce.

 Chicken & Butternut Squash Korma with Blue Moon Belgian-Style Wheat Ale

-An easy addition of creamy curry flavours makes this veg-packed dish a hit.
-Bring out the nuttiness of this dish with a sweeter ale, like a Belgian-style wheat beer that will cleanse the palate while balancing salt and acidity.
+Creamy coconut and rich ground almonds make this veg-packed dish a hit.
+Bring out the nuttiness of this sweet and mild curry with a sweeter ale, like a Belgian-style wheat beer that will cleanse the palate while balancing salt and acidity.

-Golden turmeric gives this tasty dish its familiar colour, that's perfect as a side for curry, instead of rice, or as a light veggie main.
+Golden curry powder gives this roasted veg dish its familiar colour, that's perfect as a side for curry, instead of rice, or as a light veggie main.
 This classic Indian spice deserves a classic Indian beer, so wash down these tasty potatoes with a clean and smooth Kingfisher beer.
 Don't forget the naan bread!

-Perfect pairing: Mattar paneer curry with peas and cheese with Mainbrace India Premium Pale Ale
+Mattar paneer curry with Greene King India Pale Ale

 There's no need for vegetarians to miss out on all the fun!
-This tasty veggie curry is ready in just 15 minutes and is just as good to serve reheated the next day.
+This tasty veggie curry made with mild Indian cheese and deliciously sweet peas is ready in just 15 minutes, and is just as good to serve reheated the next day.
 Pair with Mainbrace India Premium Pale ale, a refreshingly smooth brew with light citrus notes that will balance out the creaminess of the cheese.